cmusphinx/cmusphinx.github.io/wiki/ldamllt.md

 ---
 layout: page
+title: Training an acoustic model with LDA and MLLT feature transforms
 ---
-## Training an acoustic model with LDA and MLLT feature transforms

 Attention!
 This feature is for models trained on a single-stream features (for example, continuous models) For semi-continuous models this feature is not